05-12-2026, 10:46 PM

 glowed like molten gold.

-Daniel stepped down from the bus,
+A young man stepped down from a bus,

-and joined a line that snaked sinuously
+and joined a line that snaked

-in a field more dirt than grass.
+set in a field more dirt than grass.

-The line shimmied forward,
+The long line shimmied forward,

-as people sang and toyi-toyied,
+people sang and toyi-toyied,

-bare feet slapping the hard-packed earth.
+bare feet slapped the hard-packed earth.

 For hour after hour it moved,